 Having lived in a block of 12 apartments, I know that food, preparation and cooking continues to be a priority, in particular with the older generation.
 I’ve seen women return early in the morning from the local shops or the weekly market laden with fresh produce.
 I’ve seen them return from their campo (field) or orto (kitchen garden) with bags stuffed full of fruit and vegetables — key to the preparation of some Tuscan cuisine delicacy — they’ve been tending to over the months.

 I took an opportunity to visit a campo.
 They’ll grow anything possible from olives to sweet corn, plums to figs and they’ll breed rabbits, goats, geese and ducks for food.
 Step inside an apartment block door towards lunchtime and you’ll experience delicious aromas drifting around the hallway.
-Descend to the garages when grapes are being harvested and you’ll get tipsy on the gorgeous smells of wine making!
-This is the beauty of Tuscan cuisine.
+Descend to the garages when grapes are being harvested and you’ll get tipsy on the gorgeous smells of winemaking!
+This is the beauty of agritourismo in the Tuscan cuisine.

 I’ve been fortunate to have been invited into Italian people’s homes and can assure you that convenience foods have not quite arrived on mass over here.
 I’ve witnessed weekday lunchtime preparations underway with pots of simmering vegetables or soup on the stove, and I’ve spied a lump of meat in a dish marinating in red wine for the evening meal.
 Lunchtime and evening meals are still considered important, whether cooking for two or providing for a large family.
 (There is the fact of course that lunch breaks vary between one to three and a half hours!)